9Quid/WindowsServer2022-Lab/06-File-Server-Management/README.md

 - Drive Mapping Preferences: Use `Update` and not `Create` to ensure mappings stay consistent without breaking existing ones.

 - Best Practice: Keep shares group-specific at both the Share and NTFS level avoid leaving “Authenticated Users” with permissions.

+- The Principle of Least Privilege is key.
+By denying write access to the `SOC` group for the `IT` share, I ensured that users only have the exact permissions they need, reducing the risk of accidental or malicious data modification.

+- GPOs automate drive mapping.
+This is far more efficient and less error-prone than manually mapping drives on each user's machine.
+It ensures a consistent user experience and that all users have access to the resources they need upon login.